cheme/web3/browser.md

 The goals of webstorage of filestorage is to keep the private keys locally.

-A major issue with javascript api is that as soon as your local application manipulate the private key (which is needed to sign and check info), it is difficult to ensure that your key will not be send to the distant server (if you trust javascript from it, it should send the key to himself : it is javascript).
+A major issue with javascript api is that as soon as your local application manipulate the private key (which is needed to sign and check info), it is difficult to ensure that your key will not be send to the distant server (you cannot trust external javascript for it, it can send the key to himself : it is javascript).

+So to manage owned striple a plugin is needed.

 # Plugins and browser evo for Striple in sites